mchaisso/mcutils/README.md

 This is a set of tools I find helpful for working with whole genome alignments stored in the SAM format.
-Blasr (from this repository
-only: https://github.com/mchaisso/blasr ), and bwa-mem may both be used to generate whole-genome alignments.

-To build:

-    cd src && make && make install

-The blasr command is:

-		sawriter target_genome.fasta
-    blasr query_genome.fasta target_genome.fasta -alignContigs -maxAnchorGap 30000 -sam -minMapQV 30

 The programs are: